neonlabsorg/Parasol-Tarot/SETUP.md

 2. **Set up Supabase:**
    - Go to [supabase.com](https://supabase.com) and create a project
    - In the SQL Editor, run the SQL from `supabase/schema.sql`
-   - Copy your project URL and anon key to `.env.local`
+   - Copy your project URL and publishable/default key to `.env.local`

 3. **Get Gemini API Key:**
    - Go to [Google AI Studio](https://aistudio.google.com/app/apikey)